Conduct a Free Iowa Warrant Search on Any Resident

 Iowa courts may issue different warrants for various cases.
 Chapter 804 of the Iowa legal code defines the following types of warrants:15

-• Arrest warrants: When the court accepts a criminal complaint against an individual and when probable cause exists to confirm such a complaint, it issues an arrest warrant for the individual.
+• Arrest Warrants: When the court accepts a criminal complaint against an individual and when probable cause exists to confirm such a complaint, it issues an arrest warrant for the individual.
 The court may also issue arrest warrants for people who fail to pay traffic fines or child support payments.

-• Bench warrants: Iowa judges issue bench warrants that direct police officers to arrest someone if they’re found.
+• Bench Warrants: Iowa judges issue bench warrants that direct police officers to arrest someone if they’re found.
 These warrants are typically issued after someone misses a court date, fails to pay a fine or court costs, or doesn’t complete the terms of their sentence.

-• Fugitive warrants: When someone with an outstanding warrant in another state flees to Iowa, a fugitive warrant may be issued for their arrest.
+• Fugitive Warrants: When someone with an outstanding warrant in another state flees to Iowa, a fugitive warrant may be issued for their arrest.

-• Search warrant: According to Chapter 808, a search warrant permits a police officer to search a person, place, or thing or place, track, and monitor a GPS device to assist with an investigation.17
+• Search Warrant: According to Chapter 808, a search warrant permits a police officer to search a person, place, or thing or place, track, and monitor a GPS device to assist with an investigation.17

 Steps To Consider if You or Someone Else Has an Active Arrest Warrant in Iowa